Please note this event has already taken place and you are viewing an archived page of the Lakeside website.

 Open Tuesday-Saturday, 10am-4pm

-Her solo exhibition filling all three spaces of the Djanogly Gallery offers a more intimate glimpse into Ryder’s studio practice including a selection of smaller-scale sculptures alongside drawings and prints of her favoured subjects.
+Her solo exhibition filling all three spaces of the Djanogly Gallery offers a more intimate glimpse into Ryder’s studio practice including a selection of smaller-scale sculptures and maquettes, alongside drawings and prints of her favoured subjects.
 The installation Temple to the 200 Rabbits – guaranteed to be a sure-fire success with our youngest visitors – commands a gallery of its own.

 Photos by Ellis Robinson

 Nell's Feet, 2005.
 Wire drawing | Robber, 1988.
 Bronze | Luigi Head with Foot, 2017.
 Charcoal on paper

 Please be aware that due to roadworks on the A52 you will not be able to reach Lakeside via the West Entrance, please use the North or South entrance and allow extra time for your journey as congestion is likely.
 We highly recommend using the tram service.